West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 The former headhunting village of None is probably one of the most accessible and easy to visit within the region, but still provides a very insightful and authentic experience into ancient village life in West Timor, Indonesia.

 Be sure to take gifts of betelnut and lime powder to the villagers with you.
-It is rude and unacceptable to visit the tribal village without taking any gifts.
+It is rude and unacceptable to visit the Indonesian tribes in West Timor without taking any gifts.
 Our driver stopped us at a stall where we could buy bags of both to distribute to the villages we were visiting that day.
 Two bags of betelnut and lime costs IDR 40,000 (about Eur 2.50) – we felt that we might have been overcharged here though!

 As soon as we entered the village, the “caretaker” came to greet us wearing traditional tribal clothes.
 We did not manage to figure out whether this was his usual attire or whether he had changed into tribal dress for our benefit.